What is Arm’s Length Transaction?

 Fair Market Value in Arm’s Length Transaction

-- It reflects the following factors related to an asset: demand-supply trends, economic conditions, legal life, and the residual value of the assets.
+- The price that both parties determine is called the fair market value, which reflects various factors related to an asset, such as demand-supply trends, economic conditions, legal life, and the residual value of the asset.

-- FMV is the best possible price of an asset that is mutually agreed upon by both parties.
+- The fair market value represents the best possible price of an asset that is mutually agreed upon by both parties.

-Differences between Arm’s Length Transactions and Non-Arm’s Length Transactions
+Differences Between Arm’s Length Transactions and Non-Arm’s Length Transactions

 Particulars | Arm’s length |